Brick7Face/psychiatric-guide-app/User_Documentation.md

 ## 4.1 Check For Updates And Bug Fixes

-Updates and bug fixes will be released periodically throughout the creation process and will be automatically pushed to the publicly available site.
+At this point the project is intended to be released publically.
+There are not currently more features planned in the short term, but we will continue to maintain the code through the Github Issues list and by individual request.
+The code is in the process of being submitted to Cerner for review and is intended to be released there.
+As always, the source code is available on the [Github site](https://github.com/Brick7Face/psychiatric-guide-app).

 ## 4.2 Report New Bug